 A list of frequently asked questions have been compiled below.
 If you have a question that isn’t addressed here or elsewhere on the Surrogacy Australia website, please email us and we’ll do our best to help.

-In an altruistic surrogacy agreement, a surrogate does not receive any financial payment or other reward for acting as a surrogate in an altruistic agreement.
-The surrogate is however, reimbursed for any medical expenses and general costs associated to the pregnancy by the intended parent/s.
+In an altruistic surrogacy agreement, a surrogate does not receive any financial payment or equivalent material reward.
+Altruistic surrogacy comes with an unspoken but necessary obligation of emotional reward for the surrogate.
+The surrogate is however, reimbursed by the intended parent/s for any medical expenses and general costs associated with the pregnancy .

-No surrogacy journey is the same, so it is not possible to predict exact costs, but our research with Australian parents shows costs average around $80,000 over a two year period, including (non-rebatable) IVF, legal fees, mandatory counselling, surrogate expenses and compensation for time of work, insurance and travel, post-birth transfer of parentage.
+No surrogacy journey is the same, so it is not possible to predict exact costs, but our research with Australian parents shows costs average around $55,000 – $75,000 over a two year period, including (non-rebatable) IVF, legal fees, mandatory counselling, surrogate expenses and compensation for time off work, insurance and travel, post-birth transfer of parentage.
 Costs are lower for traditional surrogacy (non-IVF) and will also be lower where a successful pregnancy is achieved on the first embryo transfer.
-Doing your research by attending surrogacy seminars or conferences can save you thousands.
+Doing your research by attending surrogacy seminars or conferences can save you many thousands.

 Surrogates in a commercial surrogacy arrangement receives financial payment or reward for acting as a surrogate.
 They are also reimbursed for any medical expenses, just like an altruistic surrogacy arrangement.